-- o Visitors and volunteers are welcome and are required to follow mask guidelines.
-Masks are optional while the County is in a low or medium risk. - Essential visitors and volunteers will be limited to: - Individuals supporting the provision of in-person student supports, to include partner programs. - Individuals supporting/performing CCPS operations and maintenance. - Individuals picking up/dropping off a child (in accordance with CCPS arrival/dismissal procedures). - Individuals picking up students who have become ill during the school day. - Parents/guardians attending school meetings (e.g., IEP, 504, conference). - All approved visitors will adhere to safety mitigation strategies established by CCPS.
+- o No non-essential visitors/volunteers. - Essential visitors and volunteers will be limited to: - Individuals supporting the provision of in-person student supports, to include partner programs. - Individuals supporting/performing CCPS operations and maintenance. - Individuals picking up/dropping off a child (in accordance with CCPS arrival/dismissal procedures). - Individuals picking up students who have become ill during the school day. - Parents/guardians attending school meetings (e.g., IEP, 504, conference). - All approved visitors will adhere to safety mitigation strategies established by CCPS, to include masks and temperature screenings.